The Prince: Gaining honors (Chapter 21)

 Machiavelli also notes that it is wise for a prince not to ally with a stronger force unless compelled to do so.
 In conclusion, the most important virtue is having the wisdom to discern what ventures will come with the most reward and then pursuing them courageously.

 Nobles and staff (Chapter 22)

 The selection of good servants is reflected directly upon the prince's intelligence, so if they are loyal, the prince is considered wise; however, when they are otherwise, the prince is open to adverse criticism.
-Machiavelli asserts that there are three types of intelligence:
+Machiavelli asserts that there are three "kinds of brains":